 Attendance at clinical sites for the entire assigned time period is mandatory.
-The student is responsible for notifying the clinical instructor in advance if she or he will be tardy or absent from clinical.
-Excused absences as described above on pages 31-33 and with the exception of Religious Observances will be granted only by the Director of Clinical Resources or Assistant Director of Clinical Resources.
+The student is responsible for notifying the clinical instructor in advance if they will be tardy or absent from clinical.
+Excused absences as described beginning on page 20 and with the exception of Religious Observances will be granted only by the Director of Clinical Resources or Assistant Director of Clinical Resources.
 Students are required to complete all clinical assignments and clinical hours, even if the absence is excused.